gabrielmelhor2/gabrielmelhor2/README.md

 ### About me

-An IT student who loves technology and constantly seeks knowledge. because I believe I can always improve and get closer to my goals!
+An IT student who loves technology and constantly seeks knowledge, because I believe I can always improve and get closer to my goals!

 ### Knowledge
 <p align="justify">